National Weather Service United States Department of Commerce

 Click a location below for detailed forecast.

 High temperatures throughout Northern and Central Nevada this afternoon will be around fifteen degrees above normal for this time of year.
-Near record warmth is expected in Winnemucca and Eureka this afternoon.
+Near record heat is expected in Elko, Ely, and Tonopah this afternoon.

 High temperatures throughout Northern and Central Nevada Saturday afternoon will be around fifteen degrees above normal for this time of year.
-Record warmth is expected in Eureka Saturday afternoon.
-Near record warmth is anticipated in Elko, Winnemucca, and Ely Saturday afternoon.
+Record heat is anticipated in Eureka and Tonopah Saturday afternoon.
+Near record heat is expected in Elko and Winnemucca Saturday afternoon.

 Text Product Selector (Selected product opens in current window)